brettinternet/hugo-slides/README.md

 See [archtypes](archtypes) for markdown and HTML example content configurations.

 To test Firebase slide synchronization, sign in with your GitHub account on [the demo site](https://brettinternet.github.io/hugo-slides/).
 Open a different browser or incognito window to view a viewer's sync ability with the presenter.
+Simply toggle the lightning bolt button icon.
 In the demo, any user can be a presenter, however in your app you may specify IDs as `presenter_uids` to distinguish presenters.

 ### Content